Aayush259/cubezy/README.md

-# 💬 Square - A Real-Time Chat Application
+# 💬 Cubezy - A Real-Time Chat Application

-Square is a real-time chat application built using modern web technologies.
+Cubezy is a real-time chat application built using modern web technologies.
 It allows users to connect, chat, and manage profiles with seamless updates and an intuitive user interface.

 ## 🌟 Features